-So preoccupied are the bulls with ensuring their role in the reproductive process.
-They simply ignore divers and photographers as they concentrate on the task to hand…
+This is particularly so to the large bull males.
+Who are so preoccupied with ensuring their role in the reproductive process, they simply ignore divers and photographers as they concentrate on the task to hand…

 Whyalla Giant Cuttlefish Aggregation – Polyandry…